vito-filo/k8s-quickstart/README.md

 # k8s-quickstart
-This repository contains scripts to automate k8s installation and set up a cluster
+This repository contains scripts to automate k8s installation and set up a cluster with kubeadm.